ThomasNJordan/SSHoney/README.md

 To compile the program, run: `gcc SSHoney.c -ansi -Wall -o SSHoney`

-To run the program: `./SSHoney -p PORT` and replace PORT with the port you want to run the program on.
+To change the port: type `./SSHoney -p PORT` and replace `PORT` with the port you want to run the program on.
 By default, the program will run on port 22.

+To change the log's name: type `./SSHoney -o NAME` and replace `NAME` with the name of the log file.
+By default the log will be called log.txt.
+SSHoneypot will never overwrite log data and will append data to the log.

 Run `./SSHoney -h` for help information.